simas-code/data-extraction/task1_norwegian/README.md

 To run the crawler through "cmd" please navigate to the downloaded jar directory and use command:

   java -jar WebCrawlNorw
+## Questions

-## Could you please write any language you prefer how you would collect the information;
+### Could you please write any language you prefer how you would collect the information;

 For the first task I would do this: